atul799/CarND-Path-Planning-Project/README.md

 # Result
 ---

-## here are the points from the Project Rubric
+## Here are the points from the Project Rubric

 ### The Car is able to drive without incident for more than 4.32 miles